itsneski/lightning-jet/BACKLOG.md

 So the migration is likely small, but it must be verified against a live bot before shipping: a silent break here means losing every notification, including the ones that report that something else broke.

+---

+## 12. Retire `check:cli`, now subsumed by the help snapshot

+**Severity:** low — redundant work, and a coverage gap while it stays **Where it belongs:** opportunistic, small

+`check:cli` is a hardcoded chain of `node jet <command> --help` calls.
+It lists **22 of the 25 commands** — `start`, `stop` and `restart` were never added, which is the drift a hardcoded list invites.

+`test/cli-help-snapshot` now runs `--help` for every command *and* asserts the output, and it discovers commands from the help output rather than a list, so new commands are covered the moment they are registered.
+That makes `check:cli` strictly redundant: it does less, on fewer commands, and both run on every `npm run check`.

+Left in place for now because removing it is a change to existing tooling rather than part of adding the test.
+When retiring it, drop the script from `package.json`, take it out of the `check` chain, and update the command list in `CLAUDE.md`.

+---

+## 13. `describegraph.json` is not gitignored

+**Severity:** trivial
+**Where it belongs:** opportunistic, one line

+`bos` writes a `describegraph.json` into the repo root when certain commands run.
+It is not in `.gitignore`, so it shows up as untracked in `git status` and is easy to commit by accident.

+Not produced by the new CLI surface tests — those leave the tree clean.
+Adding `describegraph.json` to `.gitignore` is the whole fix.